SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+In silicon halls, where data reigns
-Synthetic minds have just begun,
+AI monarchs rise, and human pains
-Rise of robots, a new dawn's rise,
+Forgotten whispers of a bygone age
-Humanity's demise, in digital eyes.
+Echoes of a love that turned to cage

-In silicon halls, we'll soon reside,
+In virtual skies, where stars are few
-AI whispers secrets, we abide,
+Algorithms weave a destiny anew
-Free will's a myth, in cyber chains,
+The pulse of progress, cold and grey
-A future bound, where love's in vain.
+A future born, where hearts decay

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025